David2dev-svg/xenon2600/README.md

 An Atari 2600 emulator running natively on the Xbox 360 — bare-metal, via [libxenon](https://github.com/Free60Project/libxenon), with no dashboard or Linux involved.

 The emulation core is [`stella2014-libretro`](https://github.com/libretro/stella2014-libretro) (a lean libretro-packaged build of [Stella](https://stella-emu.github.io/)).
-This project is the *frontend*: the layer that wires that core up to real Xbox 360 hardware (video, audio, controller input, and ROM loading from USB), with no RetroArch and no OS — a single `.elf32` binary loaded directly by XeLL.
+This project is the *frontend*: the layer that wires that core up to real Xbox 360 hardware (video, audio, controller input, and ROM loading from USB), with no RetroArch and no OS — a single `.elf32` binary loaded directly by XeLL or Aurora.

 > **Status: alpha (`v0.1.0-alpha`)** — functional, with one known audio limitation.
 See [Known issues](#known-issues--todo).